Stars on 45 (song)

 The origin of the single was the Netherlands where numerous bootleg disco singles were floating around, most importantly Alto Passion's "Let's Do It in the 80's Great Hits".
 Willem van Kooten, the owner of one of the copyrights, decided to make a similar, legitimate record of a 12" single titled "Let's Do It in the 80s Great Hits" credited to a Canadian group called Passion (though the snippets of songs were taken from the original recordings).
 He found singers who sounded similar to John Lennon and Paul McCartney, including Smyle's Bas Muys and Sandy Coast's Okkie Huysdens, and decided to make the single focus on the Beatles.
 The Beatles medley was later extended to a full 16-minute album side.
-It appeared on the Stars on 45's first full-length release, Long Play Album (US title: Stars on Long Play; UK title: Stars on 45 — The Album).
+It appeared on Stars on 45's first full-length release, Long Play Album (US title: Stars on Long Play; UK title: Stars on 45 — The Album).

 The album version of the song moved "Venus" and "Sugar, Sugar" to Side Two into a different medley, and added several more Beatles songs as well as a 32-second instrumental extract from George Harrison's "My Sweet Lord" and even a fleeting reference to new wave band Sparks' "Beat the Clock", for a total length of about 15 minutes.
 The album version was released as Long Play Album in the Netherlands, and retitled to Stars on Long Play in the US and Stars on 45 — The Album in the UK.
 A detailed listing of the source material can be found in the Long Play Album article.

 The song also became a huge success in the UK where it kicked off a craze for medleys, with a large number of records in the Stars on 45 mould reaching the UK Top 40 in 1981.
 For example, The Hollies recorded "Holliedaze", a medley of some of their previous hits, which reached 28 on the UK charts with Graham Nash and Eric Haydock briefly rejoining the group in September 1981 to promote the record.
 Likewise, in the US, the song started a medley craze that lasted for about a year and introduced not only other medleys by Stars on 45, but medleys by the Beatles themselves, the Beach Boys, the Royal Philharmonic Orchestra, Meco, and Larry Elgart and His Manhattan Swing Orchestra.